-Where a driver lives and parks their car in Nebraska plays a significant role in how car insurance companies quote them.
+Where a driver lives and parks their car in Nebraska plays a significant role in how local car insurance companies quote them.
 We analyzed quotes in 40 locations in the Cornhusker State to determine which cities and companies have the cheapest auto insurance.
 Based on our sample driver, we found that the most expensive company cost 2.6x the lowest cost carrier in Nebraska, and the most expensive city cost 29% more than the cheapest place.

 Cheapest Car Insurance Companies in Nebraska